9 Book Cover Mistakes that are Costing You Sales

 P.S.
-If you would like to find out more, I’ve put together a free guide that will give you some additional tips about designing your book cover—along with online resources where you can find all the information, tools, software, and recommended book cover designers to help you to design your next bestselling cover!
+If you would like to find out more, I’ve put together a free guide that will give you some more information about designing your book cover—along with online resources where you can find all the tips, tools, software, and recommended book cover designers to help you to design your next bestselling cover!

 About the Author

 Writer, teacher, and head custodian of the Skinny Artist community.
 His book "Getting Creative: Developing Creative Habits that Work" is all about finding the time (and energy) to live a more creative life.